BismanSs/CS2212/README.md

 **Use Argentina 2000-2005 as an example to view the charts/graphs.
 Since this is only a project, the database is not fully populated for each country.

+Includes all documentation such as Use Cases, Class Diagrams, etc.